 - Other people's homes may have cigarette smoke, dust or pet dander that could trigger allergies or asthma.

 - Scented candles and room fresheners can be asthma triggers.
 Use battery-operated candles to light up luminaries or jack-o'-lanterns.

 - Dry ice and fog machines help set a spooky mood, but both can make breathing difficult, even for those without asthma.

 - Being scared can be a fun Halloween tradition, but strong emotions like fear or excitement can be asthma triggers.
-Avoid scary situations and ensure your child takes all of their asthma medicines as prescribed.
+You may choose to avoid scary situations.
+Always ensure your child takes all of their asthma medicines as prescribed.

 - Running from house to house while trick-or-treating or playing active games can trigger exercise-induced asthma.
 Be sure to follow your doctor's instructions about pre-treating before exercise.